neondatabase/autoscaling/ARCHITECTURE.md

        the informant responds with HTTP code 400.
     6. Otherwise, the informant responds with HTTP code 200, returning an `InformantDesc` describing its capabilities and which protocol version to use.
 4. Begin "normal operation".
-During this, there are two "normal" requests made between the agent and informant.
+During this, there are a few types of requests made between the agent and informant.
 Each party can make **only one request at a time**.
 The agent starts in the "suspended" state.
     1. The informant's `/downscale` endpoint (via PUT), with `RawResources`.
 This serves as the agent _politely asking_ the informant to decrease resource usage to the specified amount.